19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Delving.md

 ### Real Time Turn

 *(Optional Rule)*
 The GM uses a real timer (stopwatch) set for 6 minutes which tracks a [Delve Round](../Core%20Procedures/Round.md#Delve%20Round).
 The GM should be descriptive but concise when describing the environment.
-This is a hazardous environment and the time pressure mechanic reinforces that reality.
-While in combat, this timer is stopped.
+This is a hazardous environment and the time pressure mechanic reinforces that.
+While in [Combat](../Combat/Combat.md), the timer stops.

 If the players wish to do something that will take more time, the GM simply states how many [Delve Rounds](../Core%20Procedures/Round.md#Delve%20Round) the [Delving Action](../Core%20Procedures/Action.md#Delving%20Action) will take.
 If the players wish to proceed with this action, the GM then takes the appropriate number of [Dungeon Turns](#Dungeon%20Turn).